Global Health Outreach Projects

 • CV

-• Copy of your McGill unofficial transcript - include the current term, even if grades have not been assigned.
+• Copy of your McGill unofficial transcript - include your name and the current term, even if grades have not been assigned.

 • Two Writing Samples (single-authored pieces are strongly preferred)